 (This qualification will only be accepted as meeting the subject requirement if the Merit in the required unit is taken as a standalone unit or accompanied by two A levels both of which must be from the listed A level subjects).

-NOTE: If an applicant is presenting A level Mathematics then no specific units are required in the BTEC qualifications.
+NOTE: If an applicant is presenting A level Mathematics then no units are required in the BTEC qualifications.

 The subject requirement must be met.